Skip to main content

 Hyatt is the most valuable Chase Ultimate Rewards transfer partner, period.
 Three earning paths:

-• Freedom Unlimited ($0): no transfer ability alone, but pair with any Sapphire/Ink to make their points transferable
+• Freedom Unlimited ($0): no transfer ability alone, but pair with any Sapphire/Ink Preferred to make its points transferable

 2. Bilt Rewards transfer at 1:1

 Bilt is the only no-annual-fee path to Hyatt.
-Pay your rent with bilt-mastercard, transfer to Hyatt at 1:1.
-100K rent points per year cap → 100K Hyatt → 5+ Cat 6 nights.
+Pay your rent with bilt-mastercard, transfer to Hyatt at 1:1 (step-by-step).
+100K rent points per year cap → 100K Hyatt.

 3. The Hyatt card itself